Getsug/Getsug/README.md

 ### Hello 👋
-I'm Herbert
+I'm Herbert.

-👨‍🎓 Computer Science Student at Kyungpook National University 🌐 Aspiring Software Developer
+👨‍🎓 Computer Science Student at Kyungpook National University.
+🌐 Aspiring Software Developer.
-🚀 Passionate about Coding and Problem Solving
+🚀 Passionate about Coding and Problem Solving.
-🤖 Exploring the World of Machine Learning
+🤖 Exploring the World of Machine Learning.

 <!--
 **Getsug/Getsug** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.